Isolated-/xgsd-cli/README.md

 - `metadata` - map/object of whatever you like (optional)
 - `mode` - must be one of **async**, **fanout**, and **chained**.(default: `chained`)
 - `enabled` - disable/enable the pipeline (default: `true`)
+- `data` - static data to be sent in addition to runtime data (no default), step wins logic (deeply merged)
 - `error` (planned, not implemented yet) - determine what happens on error (continue|exit)
 - `options` (optional)
   - `timeout` - the amount of milliseconds to wait before timing out (optional, default: `5s`)